 The main focus is, of course, on genomes of us, Sapiens.
 Do you know how many people have had their genomes sequenced as of now?
 30 million.
 At the same time, scientists have sequenced the complete genomes of more than 250 animal species.
 In 2018 the Earth BioGenome Project was launched.
 Its goal is “to sequence the DNA of the 1.5 million known species“.

-The first works aimed to cover broad areas of genomics history of humankind started to appear.
+The first works aimed to cover broad areas of the genomics history of humankind started to appear.
 Recent examples include “The Journey of Man: A Genetic Odyssey” book by Spencer Wells and “Global Picture of Genetic Relatedness and the Evolution of Humankind” article by a research team.

 The Fascinating Story of Interbreeding

 We know that Neanderthals, Denisovans, and Sapiens mated with each other.
 In other words, interbreeding between different species within the same genus Homo was common.
-The old criteria used to differentiate species by inability to mate and produce healthy offspring are no longer valid for genus Homo.
+The old criteria used to differentiate species by an inability to mate and produce healthy offspring are no longer valid for genus Homo.

 Jaguars and Lions vs Humans